FlxAV/CGRA350-Weather-Simulator/README.md

 1. **Clone the Repository:** Clone this repository to your local machine.

+2. **Open the Project:** Open the project file into Visual Studio (or your viewer of choice).

-2. **Enable CMake:** Click on Folder view in the Solution Explorer, and then click on Enable and set source directory. navigate to the according repo and then into "work" and select the "CMakeLists" file
+3. **Enable CMake:** Click on Folder view in the Solution Explorer, and then click on Enable and set source directory. navigate to the according repo and then into "work" and select the "CMakeLists" file

-3. **Run the Project:** Launch the project and interact with the scene using the provided controls.
+4. **Run the Project:** Launch the project and interact with the scene using the provided controls.

 ## Credits